venkateshwarant/Creating_Integration_Server/README.md

 - To run automation in the CI/CD server itself
      * we need to install the browsers, driver binaries and xvfb in CI/CD server

-     pipeline file for testNG test cases would be like
+### Pipeline file for testNG test cases would be like

 ```

 image: maven:latest